It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 The media has been amazed.

-Mrs. Clinton's move to the uh uh the the moderate wing of the political movement in this country.
+The media has been glorifying Mrs. Clinton's move to the center, Mrs. Clinton's move to the right, Mrs. Clinton's move to the moderate wing of the political movement in this country.

 We all know who liberals are.

-Tiger is a tiger, a liberal is a liberal.
+A liberal is a liberal.

 Have you noticed something else?

-I've been manning meaning to mention this for the past two weeks, maybe even longer, but she really got into it in great detail last night in this speech.
+I've been meaning to mention this for the past two weeks, maybe even longer, but she really got into it in great detail last night in this speech.

 I think the Democrats have come up with a new talking point or a focus group line, and that is the Republicans' quest for absolute power.

-Mad dash for power, consolidating power, abuse of power.
+Mad dash for power.

-And I think it's a campaign-tested slope focus group line, and I think Mrs. Clinton is using it, and all the other Democrats are, because as I've told you, everything they're doing, uh be it with the judges in the Senate.
+All the other Democrats are, because as I've told you, everything they're doing, be it with the judges in the Senate.

-Oh, we got great comments from the Senate uh floor today on the debate involving Janice Rogers Brown.
+Oh, we got great comments from the Senate floor today on the debate involving Janice Rogers Brown.

-Uh well, as I said, we're loaded today, folks, we're going to get to it in due course, setting the table for you here.
+We're going to get to it in due course, setting the table for you here.

-Uh but the fact of the matter is they've been talking about uh there's this abusive power, and Bush wants absolute power in this minority rights business, and the point is that everything they're doing is is an electoral strategy.
+But the fact of the matter is they've been talking about this abuse of power, and Bush wants absolute power in this minority rights business.

 While they're attempting to make sure as best they can that after eight years of Bush, it's basically eight years of nothing.